ashishnaidu2495/weather4U/README.md

 ## Installation

-To run the Weather Now locally, follow these steps:
+To run the Weather4U locally, follow these steps:

 1. Clone or download the repository to your local machine.
 2. Open the `index.html` file in a web browser.